7 Things You Need to Know About Sleep — Including, Do You Really Need 8 Hours?

 Once I was on Castaway Cay (Disney’s island) swinging in a hammock with my husband in perfect weather-as my children played close by-and I remember it as one of the happiest and most peaceful moments of my life.
 I go to that place in my mind, and it helps me sleep.
 Or, I go up Provo Canyon on my bike or my skis, in my imagination.
 That’s my every day “happy place.”

-And, I’d love to hear you top tips for better sleep.
-What’s actually worked for you?Robyn Openshaw, MSW, is the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and 2017’s #1 Amazon Bestseller and USA Today Bestseller, Vibe.
+Read Next: 11 Natural Ways to Deal with Stress, So You Can Stay in High VibrationsRobyn Openshaw, MSW, is the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and 2017’s #1 Amazon Bestseller and USA Today Bestseller, Vibe.
 Learn more about how to make the journey painless, from the nutrient-scarce Standard American Diet, to a whole-foods diet, in her free video masterclass 12 Steps to Whole Foods.
 Disclosure: This post may contain affiliate links that help support the GSG mission without costing you extra.
 I recommend only companies and products that I use myself.